AalianKhan/mushroom-strategy/README.md

 ### HACS

-Mushroom dashboard strategy is available in [HACS][hacs] (Home Assistant Community Store).
+Mushroom dashboard strategy is available in [HACS][hacsUrl] (Home Assistant Community Store).

 1. Install HACS if you don't have it already.
 2. Open HACS in Home Assistant.
 3. Go to the "Frontend" section.
-4. Click button with "+" icon
+4. Click the button with the "+" icon
-6. Search for "Mushroom dashboard" and install.
+5. Search for "Mushroom dashboard" and install.

 ### Manual